 |Availability:||Out of stock|

-Sweet Success is a great blend if you’re an all around wildlife manager and hunter.
-Perfect for a diverse blend of forages for Turkey or Upland birds that produces, holds and attracts big bucks as well.
-This customized blend continues to be the sought-after throughout the summer and into the fall hunting seasons even into the late season if, it hasn’t been eaten to the ground.
-The taller growing forages provide food above the snow line in the winter for birds to feed on so that they have food during the off season and it good at holding turkeys in the area to hunting them in the Spring.
+The Sweet Success Food Plot is perfect for a diverse blend of forages for Turkey or Whitetail Deer that holds and attracts big bucks as well.
+This customized blend continues to be the sought-after throughout the summer and into the fall hunting seasons even into the late season.
+The taller growing forages of Milo and Millets provide food above the snow line in the winter for Turkeys to feed on (Deer will also eat the seed heads because they are high in carbs)

-It is a fine blend of Perennial/ Annual seeds for planting in open areas that has good soil moisture and easy workable land.
-Sweet Success contains 67% Annuals and 33% Perennials and should be overseeded with Amplified (another seed available by Rack Stacker) the second year to maintain a lush perennial plot for years to come.
+It is a fine blend of Perennial Clovers and Annual Turnip, Brassica, Milo and millet seeds for planting in open areas that has good soil moisture and easy workable land.
+Sweet Success contains 67% Annuals and 33% Perennials and should be overseeded with Amplified the second year to maintain a lush perennial plot for years to come.

 The Rack Stacker Guy (Steve Elmy) prefers to plant this blend in bigger open areas.
 It’s a blend that provides food and cover for all the animals that will come to it throughout the years.
-If you’re looking for an all-around great plot for everything, this is it!
+You can see right through it when watching the field, however deer really like the cover that it provides and will bring them out more often during the daytime hours.
+If you’re looking for an all-around great plot for every benefit this is it!

 Before planting you MUST follow the Rack Stacker 6 Ps to plotting.
 Proper, Preparation, and Patience, Prevents, Poor, Plotting.